-Prospective freshmen apply for scholarships by completing the ApplyTexas application.
+Once they have a UT EID, prospective freshmen can apply for scholarships via the Scholarship Interest Form.
 Continuing and transfer students may apply for annually awarded scholarships by completing the UT Austin Continuing and Transfer Student Scholarship Application.
-For more information, including deadlines, see Scholarships on the Texas One Stop website.
+Both applications are available in the scholarship management system, Longhorn Awards and Student Scholarship Opportunities (LASSO).
+For more information, including deadlines and other scholarship opportunities, see Scholarships on the Texas One Stop website